stockphrase/no-silo/content/resources/open-handbook/chapter-10.md

 While plagiarism appears in many forms and degrees, we may broadly classify them in three categories:

-- the wholesale copying of another's essay or project
+1. the wholesale copying of another's essay or project

-- the adoption of certain phrases or words from another text without proper attribution (also known as "patchwriting")
+2. the adoption of certain phrases or words from another text without proper attribution (also known as "patchwriting")

-- the paraphrase of another's writing without proper attribution or citation.
+3. the paraphrase of another's writing without proper attribution or citation.

-Below you will find examples of these three categories of plagiarism, each one plagiarizing a passage taken from Patricia Nelson Limerick's
+Below you will find examples of these three categories of plagiarism, each one using a passage from Patricia Nelson Limerick's
 1987 book, *The Legacy of Conquest*:

 <div class="container">